RGB vs CMYK: Differences & Usage Tips

 RGB stands for Red, Green, and Blue.
 As you’ve probably also noticed, this option is all about using primary colors (i.e., colors that, when mixed, can create any other color).

-RGB is the color set of choice for anyone whose media is designed to be viewed on a screen.
+RGB color mode is used for digital designs.
 This will be the best choice for you if you’re creating any of the following:

 What is CMYK?